margokhokhlova/graph_transformers/README.md

 # graph_transformers
-transformers on graphs repo

-## embeddings
-This project is created to test whether transformers can be used to create graph embeddings.
+Transformers on graphs repo.
+This project is created to test whether transformers can be used to create graph embeddings which are better and more stable than the existing ones.

+## Embeddings graph2vec and struc2vec

 Before starting the work with a transformer, I adapted the code for two papers proposing graph embeddings:

 Narayanan, Annamalai, et al. "graph2vec: Learning distributed representations of graphs." arXiv preprint arXiv:1707.05005 (2017).